rxnew/tqc_format_samples/readme.md

 ```

 Examples of \<initialization type\> are "Z", "-Z", "X", "-X", "Y", "A", etc.
-Examples of \<operation type\> are "cnot", "p", "t", etc.
+Examples of \<operation type\> are "cnot", "x", "p", "t", etc.
-The operations other than cnot correspond to pins, and the operation name corresponds to the module circuit id.
+The operations other than cnot and Pauli operation correspond to pins, and the operation name corresponds to the module circuit id.

 When describing multiple circuits in one file, write as follows.